López family of Iloilo: Sugar industry

 The López family were once among the most prominent family of hacenderos in Iloilo during the early 1900s.
-Outside Iloilo, the Lopez family also owned numerous haciendas in Negros, first acquired by Eugenio Lopez (b.
-1839) during the Spanish colonial period.
+Outside Iloilo, the López family also owned numerous haciendas in Negros, first acquired by Eugenio López (1839–1906) during the Spanish colonial period.
 They were heavily engaged in the sugar milling industry and was an influential political family during the early American colonial period.
-To expand their sugar empire, the Lopezes made intermarriage between different native sugar centralists.
-For instance, Eusebio Lopez, who founded the Sagay Sugar Central, was married to the sister of Cesar Ledesma, Talisay Sugar Central's vice-president.
+To expand their sugar empire, the Lópezes made intermarriage between different native sugar centralists.
+For instance, Eugenio's brother Eusebio founded the Sagay Sugar Central and was married to the sister of Cesar Ledesma, Talisay Sugar Central's vice-president.
 Descendants of Iloilo merchant Basilio López intermarried with Ilonggo families and others from Cebu, Spain, and America.

 During the 1921 Philippine financial crisis, the López family avoided disaster by distancing themselves from the Philippine National Bank under PNB president Venancio Concepcion.
 Concepcion was later arrested of fraud.
 In 1927, the Lopez family gave their own assets to finance the Lopez Sugar Central located in northern Negros.
 Much like the Negros's hacenderos in the 1920s, the family also spent their money on exorbitant luxuries which worsened their debts.
-In 1928, the Philippines Free Press mocked the sugar situation in Negros by portraying a Negros woman inviting Batangas revolutionary leader Don Sixto Lopez just for him to be crippled with debt.
+In 1928, the Philippines Free Press mocked the sugar situation in Negros by portraying a Negros woman inviting Batangas revolutionary leader Don Sixto López just for him to be crippled with debt.